 The Child Status Index covers:

-Based on the needs identified through this tool the Area Social Workers will make referrals to usually multiple services that are deemed necessary for the children.
+Based on the needs identified the Area Social Workers will make referrals to usually multiple services that are deemed necessary for the children.

 An Area Social Worker can refer internally or externally.
 An internal referral is a referral to one of Macheo’s colleagues to provide the services.
 We only provide ourselves if there is no other accessible, effective and/or affordable other service provider.
 Other service providers are the Government of Kenya, other organizations or adress the needs through community mobilization.

-1 – 1 Provide temporary residential care: This is always the last option, when all other options have failed.
+1 – a Provide temporary residential care: This is always the last option, when all other options have failed.

 We admit children into the centre for protection and care.
 Some children are abandoned, neglected and are victims of different forms of abuse.
 These children are usually placed into Macheo for care and protection by the sub-county children’s officer, Thika.